HeDuan/Principal/README.md

 ### 2. What？
 #### Description

+"Principal" is a real name financial information forum based on block chain.
+Any person or institution that has published meaningful, reasonable and effective information can become a financial information provider on the platform.
+According to the validation of the correctness of historical publishing information, the block chain defines the credibility for each publisher for information readers to subscribe.
+Valuable information providers and platform users will receive a certain number of tokens to exchange deep information.

 #### Function

 1. Real-time market data, like a traditional financial platform.

-2. Financial information, about all finance, economy, market and company things.
+2. Financial information recommendation, about all finance, economy, market and company things，like a meida.

-High quality financial content
-#### Media
+3. Review and comments, like a community and forum, provifing high quality financial content.

-#### Prediction
+4. Prediction and vertification.

 ### 3. How？